 Wildlife in Central America & Caribbean

-Tropics of the Exotic The warm climate of the region creates a range of wildlife habitats: lowland rainforest, isolated beaches, mangrove swamps, waterfalls – each rich with life.
+The warm climate of the region creates a range of wildlife habitats: lowland rainforest, isolated beaches, mangrove swamps, waterfalls – each rich with life.

 Given the paradise setting of Central America and the Caribbean, you’d be forgiven for feeling a little jealous of the colourful wildlife who call it home.
 You’ll find the wildlife to be as characterful and fascinating as you can imagine, whether that’s up among the leaves of palm tree jungles or the corals of its warm turquoise waters.